 Note: This is your starting and finishing point of your push-up.

-If you want to learn exactly what I teach my clients to lose weight and train properly, then subscribe to my eBook coaching program where you learn everything you need to learn about training and nutrition to get you lasting results.
+If you want to learn exactly what I teach my clients to lose weight and train properly, then subscribe to my digital magazine coaching program where you learn everything you need to learn about training and nutrition to get you lasting results.